vn33/Feature-Engineering-On-Hotel-Booking-Cancellation-Dataset/README.md

 - Fine-tuning the hyperparameters of the selected model(s) using techniques such as grid search or random search.
 - Selecting the final model based on evaluation results and deploying it for predicting hotel booking cancellations.

-## Conclusion
-By systematically preprocessing the data and evaluating various machine learning algorithms, we aim to develop a robust predictive model that accurately predicts hotel booking cancellations.
-This model can assist hotel management in optimizing resource allocation and improving overall operational efficiency.

 ## Dataset
 The dataset used in this project can be found `hotel.csv`.